ZeroXLR/natural-numbers-gitbook/SetsOverview.md

 Moving on, a set is denoted either in **explicit form** where all the elements of the set are written down between curly braces or in **set builder form** where the condition/predicate satisfied by the elements of the set is written down between curly braces.
 An example of the former is $$\{0, 1\}$$, whereas as example of the latter is $$\{x:\ x\in{{N}}\ \text{and}\ x<2\}$$ (pretend that $${{N}}$$ is defined in the last example).
 Sometimes, in set builder notation, one of the conditions is snuck onto the left side of the '$$:$$'.
 For instance, I could have equally written the last example as $$\{x\in{{N}}:\ x<2\}$$.

-If one thinks about the two denotations for a while, one will eventually realize that the set builder form is more expressive than the explicit form.
+If one thinks about the two notations for a while, one will realize that the set builder form is more expressive than the explicit form.
 One can, for example, easily denote and manipulate infinite sets with the set builder form, while one cannot humanly write down the explicit form of an infinite set.
-However, the set builder form is also _too_ powerful.
+However, the set builder form is _too_ powerful.
 In general, collections of the form $$\{x:\ \phi(x)\}$$ cannot be sets for arbitrary conditions $$\phi$$, lest one wants to fall victim to [Russell's Paradox](https://en.wikipedia.org/wiki/Russell's_paradox).
-Some of those arbitrary collections must either not exist or be something "larger" than sets, called **classes**.
-I do not want to talk extensively about classes in this book since their concept ventures too close to the deeper foundations of set theory that I wish to avoid.
-However, I mention them to motivate mention of a special class worth keeping in mind, even within informal set theory &mdash; the **universal class** $${{U}}$$ that contains all sets.
+Some of those arbitrary collections must either not exist or be "larger" than sets, called **classes**.
+Discussing classes is outside the scope of this book.
+However, I mention them to motivate a special class worth keeping in mind &mdash; the **universal class** $${{U}}$$ that contains all sets.
 In most set theories, this also means that $${{U}}$$ contains all the mathematical objects being talked about because, in those theories, most objects of mathematical interest are sets!

 ## Membership and Set Equality